Photodetector: Based on mechanism of operation

 Photodetectors may be used in different configurations.
 Single sensors may detect overall light levels.
 A 1-D array of photodetectors, as in a spectrophotometer or a Line scanner, may be used to measure the distribution of light along a line.
 A 2-D array of photodetectors may be used as an image sensor to form images from the pattern of light before it.

 A photodetector or array is typically covered by an illumination window, sometimes having an anti-reflective coating.

+Based on device structure

+Based on device structure, photodetectors can be classified into the following categories: